Welcome to Thing 1 : Blogging!

 - Never Ending Search – Joyce Valenza’s School Library Journal blog

-- Free Tech for Teachers – Richard Byrne shares great resources.
+- Free Tech for Teachers – Richard Byrne shares great resources for educators via his blog.

 Chances are your organization or someone you work with has a blog already, ask around!